 c) Follow the track up the hill to the trig on Easdon Tor and the Whooping Rock (either a cure for whooping cough or a very noisy wind passage!)

 d) Walk east for 400 metres and you will find a cairn.
 If you explore Easdon Hill just below the cairn, you may come across a rock called Figgie Daniel (think Bowerman’s Nose but chubbier!)
 Figgie Daniel features in one of our Dartmoor children’s books, take a look at ‘The Non-Story of Ignatius Bowerman‘ here.

 e) Find the track that runs north and follow it.
 It will soon take you east into some beautiful woods and then out onto the road at Luckdon.

 f) Follow the road north east for 1 kilometre and you will find yourself back at your car.

-PS There is a pub in North Bovey.
+PS Once you have finished your short Dartmoor walk, there is a pub in North Bovey.
 It is called the Ring of Bells Inn and is just up the road!